Improving common property and lots

 - a non-structural change, like installing air conditioning.

-See the definition in schedule 6 of the Body Corporate and Community Management Act 1997 (the BCCM Act).
+See the definition of improvement in schedule 6 of the Body Corporate and Community Management Act 1997 (the BCCM Act).

 A change can include adding, removing or swapping something.
 See section 36 of the Acts Interpretation Act 1954.